UltiRequiem/snake-2d/README.md

 # Snake Game in 2D

-All course notes and exercises in [UltiRequiem/ruby-platzi](https://github.com/UltiRequiem/ruby-platzi).
+All course notes and exercises are in [UltiRequiem/ruby-platzi](https://github.com/UltiRequiem/ruby-platzi).

 ## Required Packages